Emirate of Muhammara: 15th-18th century

-The rulers of Arabistan had carved out an independent existence since the late seventeenth century by playing the Persians against the Ottomans.
-Because of Qajar Weakness, the Arabistan tribes retained a large measure of autonomy.
-Until the early seventeenth century, the area east of the Shatt Al-Arab was an Arab emirate ruled by Sheikh Mubarak bin Abdul Muttalib.
+The Banu Ka’b rulers of Arabistan had carved out an independent existence since the late seventeenth century by playing the Persians against the Ottomans.
+Because of Qajar weakness, the Arab tribes in Khuzestan province retained a large measure of autonomy.
+Until the early seventeenth century, the area east of the Shatt al-Arab was an Arab emirate ruled by Sheikh Mubarak bin Abdul Muttalib.
 He ruled his emirate independently of both the Persian and Ottoman Empires.
 A later ruler, Sheikh Mansour, resisted Shah Abbas's attempts to interfere in his affairs.
 He also rejected the Shah’ s call to join the Persian forces besieging Baghdad in 1623.